Taber, Alberta: Government

 The Town of Taber gained notoriety when it adopted a bylaw on February 23, 2015, that granted the police and bylaw officials the authority to levy fines for controversial actions including swearing, public assembly, spitting and applying graffiti on one's own private property.
 The bylaw also implemented a curfew.
 The adoption met criticism over its appearance of being unconstitutional; violating freedoms of expression and association protected under Section Two of the Canadian Charter of Rights and Freedoms.
 The town defended its adoption stating the bylaw "is intended to consolidate existing municipal regulations and allow enforcement under a municipal bylaw rather than the Criminal Code" and citing concerns about unnecessary prosecutions clogging the court.
 Mayor Henk De Vlieger supported the bylaw while stating that town council would review the bylaw after a six-month trial.

 Taber Police Service

 The Taber Police Service (TPS) is the municipal police force for the Town of Taber.
 Graham Abela is the current chief of police.
-Taber is the only town in Alberta to have its own police service.
 The TPS was established in 1904.
+As of 2023, TPS had 19 serving officers.